cmda-bt/pt-course-19-20/readme.md

 *   Deal with change and stay up to date (lab 3)
 *   Be able to communicate and manage your time better (lab 4)
 *   Understand why empathy and ethics are important (lab 5)
-*   Know what is involved with being employed or freelancing (lab 6)
+*   Know what is involved with being employed or contracting (lab 6)

 ## Calendar